maya-tsedeke/Full-Stack-Dotnet6-/README.md

 ```
 > dotnet run --project ./Api
 ```
 4. Open a browser with SwaggerUI , automatically navigate to http://localhost or You can use tetsing tools like Postman and you're all set!
+## Available api endpoints

 | Web Method | API Endpoint URL              | Description               | Example
 | :----------| ------------------------------|---------------------------|----------------------------------------------------------------------
 | GET        | /api/v1                       | get all                   | http://localhost:5055/api/v1